 Surgery: lumbar radiofrequency ablation

-Lumbar radiofrequency ablation is a surgical treatment for back pain that involves carefully removing small amounts of tissue (this technique is known as 'ablation') from within the spinal joints using a heated filament.
+Lumbar radiofrequency ablation is a surgical treatment for back pain that involves carefully heating up a small area of tissue (this technique is known as 'ablation') from within the spinal facet joints using a heated filament.

 Back pain can be caused by number of different reasons including a disc herniation and/or facet joint arthritis.
 When a facet joint becomes arthritic it causes the capsule to become inflamed, and an inflamed facet joint together with an inflamed capsule can cause back pain.
 The pain is transmitted through the small nerve called the medial branch.